aldonline/syncify/README.md

 }
 ```

 Now.
-There are many libraries that deal with this ( async comes to mind ).
+There are many libraries that deal with this ( [async](https://github.com/caolan/async) comes to mind ).

 But Syncify takes a radically different approach:

 # The Syncify Way

-In a nutshell, Syncify allows you to temporarily bring async functions into the sync world so you
+In a nutshell, Syncify allows you to *temporarily bring asynchronous functions into the synchronous world* so you
-can completely forget about asynchronicity and focus on solving your problem using clean imperative code.
+can focus on solving your problem using clean, imperative code.

-This is how you would go about solving the problem using the Syncify way.
+This is how you would go about solving the problem "the Syncify way".

 ```javascript